Go back to the main VW page.

 - replacement bumpers and rubber bumper strips

-- window rubber and special trim
+- window rubber and special trim (already have windshield trim)

-- door panels
+- door interior panels

 - complete upholstery for all 9 seats and 9 headrests

 - heater control cables

 - missing "sled" tin for bottom of engine

 - cleaned all the junk out

 - got the engine running, with a lot of instruction from Colin Kellogg

 - restored paint (by JC Knecht)